 Phoenix Rising Yoga Therapy is a combination of classical yoga and elements of contemporary client-centered and body-mind psychology.
 It can facilitate a powerful release of physical tensions and emotional blocks.
 Through assisted yoga postures, guided breathing, and nondirective dialogue, you can experience the connection of your physical and emotional selves, encouraging release, personal growth, and the healing of body, mind, and spirit.
 For more information, visit pryt.com.

-Ease Into Enlightenment
+Ease Into Enlightenment with these Types of Yoga

 At its core, Sivananda Yoga is geared toward helping students answer the age-old question “Who am I?”
 This yoga practice is based on the philosophy of Swami Sivananda of Rishikesh, India, who taught disciples to “serve, love, give, purify, meditate, realize.”
 In order to achieve this goal, Sivananda advocated a path that would recognize and synthesize each level of the human experience including the intellect, heart, body, and mind.